-An incomplete grade request may be considered when the following factors are present:

-- The student has been completing acceptable work (grade of "C" or better) and has completed 80% of the course. - The student is unable to complete the course due to illness or conditions beyond the student's control. - The student can complete the unfinished work with the same instructor.

-Students have up to one calendar year to finish incomplete work.
+An incomplete grade request may be considered by an instructor when a student, who is doing otherwise acceptable work, is unable to complete a course (e.g., final exam or term paper) because of illness or other conditions beyond the student's control.
+Unfinished work must be completed with the same instructor except under extenuating circumstances.
+The completion date is determined by the instructor but may not exceed one calendar year from the date the mark of "I" is recorded.
+Once the work is completed, faculty must request a change on the grade roster to post the grade.
 If a student does not complete the missing coursework by the date that is agreed upon on the incomplete request form, the instructor may change the grade to what was earned based on the work completed in the class.
-If the coursework is not completed after a calendar year, the incomplete becomes permanent.
+If the coursework is not complete after a calendar year, the incomplete becomes permanent.
 Repeating a class in which an incomplete is awarded will not replace the "I" on the student's transcript.
 Students must complete the incomplete request form and submit it to their instructor for review and processing.